secure-software-engineering/DroidBench/README.md

 *
 * **Intent-Class-Modeling**:  IMEI is retrieved and stored to Intent.action as a data holder.
 * **Parcel**: IEMI is marshalled and unmarshalled from a Parcel and then leaked to SMS.
-* **SharedPreferences:  IMEI is obtained in the one Activity and stored in the SharedPreferences which is leaked by another Activity.
+* **SharedPreferences**:  IMEI is obtained in the one Activity and stored in the SharedPreferences which is leaked by another Activity.
 * **Two-Components-Shared-Memory**: IMEI is stored in a singleton object in one Activity and leaked in a different Activity.

 Implicit Flows